 Writing Center Toolbox

-When Walden adopts APA 7 in the summer 2020 terms, many students will be actively engaged in their doctoral capstone processes.
+When Walden adopted APA 7 in the summer 2020 terms, many students were actively engaged in their doctoral capstone processes.
 See this update on our APA 7 Transition page for information about the grace period during which capstone writers may continue to use APA 6.

 With this grace period policy in place for doctoral capstone writers, doctoral committees may be in the position of reviewing work in both APA 6 and APA 7 throughout 2020.
 To ensure clear communication across stakeholders, the APA edition in use for a capstone document should be indicated within Taskstream, using the following process: For the remainder of 2020, when uploading capstone manuscripts at any stage in Taskstream, Committee Chairs, Second Members, and URRs should indicate which style guide a student used in the General Comments section by writing “APA 6” or “APA 7.”

 The video above is a brief overview of Writing Center resources for doctoral students, from coursework through dissertation/doctoral capstone.

 *Note that templates will be updated as requirements or links change.
 To avoid circulating outdated materials, please share the link to the page where the document is housed rather than sharing the document itself.